Wael-Akhdar/42sh/README.md

 The **42sh** project is a core EPITA curriculum requirement.
 The goal is to recreate a complete command interpreter (shell) from scratch, complying with the POSIX standard.
 This project requires a deep understanding of UNIX system programming, language theory (Lexer/Parser), and software architecture.

+**My Role:** I led the team development of this UNIX shell as **Project Manager and Git Administrator**.
+I managed the entire development cycle, coordinated the team, and personally designed the core of the interpreter: the Parser and the AST generation logic.

 ## ✨ Implemented Features

 All of the following features were developed in C and are fully operational: